Dear All,

 Play is in teams of two.
 Each person has a deck of picture cards.
 Each deck has the same set of pictures.

-There is also a deck of either Pesach Topic cards in English or Pesach Personality cards s Hebrew.
 A Topic or Personality word is chosen and each player chooses 5 cards from their deck, arranging them in preference order.

 Teams score 1 point for choosing the same picture; and score 1 extra point for a picture that is in the same preference spot.